 Compared to many other energy drinks, Monster has quite a high amount of caffeine and sugar.

-The special 'Monster Blend' contains ingredients such as taurine and panax ginseng extract, which can keep you alert and your mind focused - but as the amounts aren't clearly stated, it's questionable as to whether they're present in large enough amounts to truly be effective.
+The special ‘Monster Blend’ contains ingredients such as taurine and Panax ginseng extract, which can keep you alert and your mind focused – but as the amounts aren’t clearly stated, it’s questionable as to whether they’re truly effective.

 It also contains trace amounts of: